News

 In our daily lives, we employ creativity when unexpected situations happen and we must adapt.
 Instead of a single correct approach, there are numerous potential and diverse ways to address challenges.

-The concept of radical creativity elevates creativity to a more transformative level, often combining seemingly unrelated domains in a useful and mind-expanding manner.
-The created new connections expand the boundaries of what is possible.
+The concept of radical creativity contains a more transformative level, combining several, sometimes even seemingly unrelated domains of knowledge in a useful and thought-provoking manner.
+The new connections expand the boundaries of what is possible.

 Radical creativity drives innovation and fundamental change.
 By grasping the basic principles and non-linear operating models of radical creativity, we can more effectively proceed and thrive in a world full of complex challenges and uncertainty.